My Approach to Helping

 More Info About My Practice

 I am not on insurance panels, but am happy to provide documentation for you to bill your insurance as out of network.
-I'm under supervision by Sara Baldwin of Citta Psychotherapy and Clare Isaacson of Wallingford Counseling.
+I'm under consultation by Sara Baldwin of Citta Psychotherapy and Clare Isaacson of Wallingford Counseling.

 Specific Issue(s) I'm Skilled at Helping With